-The company's North American team which comprises sales, marketing, implementation and service/support staff was a strong contributor to the group's overall performance with revenue growing by 27.6% compared to the previous year.
-This was attributable to a significant growth in transaction based revenue as a number of previously won contracts came on stream.
+The company's North American team comprising sales, marketing, implementation and service/ support staff was a strong contributor to the group's overall performance with revenue growing by 18.4% compared to the previous year.
+This was attributable to a continued growth in transaction-based revenue as existing clients transaction volumes increased and a number of previously won contracts came on stream.